Validation of Matching: Bounds for Population Means

-$\hat{\sigma}_{s}^{2}=\sum_{i,j=1}^{s}(x_{i}-x_{j})^{2}/(2s^{2})$ and $\kappa=\frac{7}{3}+\frac{3}{\sqrt{2}}$.
+$\hat{\sigma}_{s}^{2}=\sum_{i,j=1}^{s}(x_{i}-x_{j})^{2}/(2s^{2})$, and $\kappa=\frac{7}{3}+\frac{3}{\sqrt{2}}$.

-\subsection{Direct computation}
+\subsection{Direct Computation}

 If $f$ can only take values 0 or 1, then we can use direct computation to produce tight bounds.
-For sampling with replacement, we can use binomial tail inversion \cite{hoel54,langford05}.
-For sampling without replacement, we can use hypergeometric tail inversion \cite{chvatal79}, as follows.
+For means over distributions, we can use binomial tail inversion, as outlined by Hoel \cite{hoel54} and Langford \cite{langford05}.
+For population means, we can use hypergeometric tail inversion, from Chv\'atal \cite{chvatal79}, as follows.

 If $f$ can only take value 0 or 1, then $s\hat{\mu}=\sum_{i=1}^{s}f(x_{i})$ follows a hypergeometric distribution.
-Let $m=n \mu = \sum_{x\in\mathcal{X}}f(x)$.
+Let $m=n \mu = \sum_{x\in X}f(x)$.
 Then

 The hypergeometric tail distribution is